Mediatek-leaks/android_device_realme_CPH1859/README.md

-# android_device_realme_CPH1859
+# Device tree for Realme 1
-This is the device tree for Realme 1 with 4GB memory and 64GB Storage.
+Realme 1 is the first smartphone from Realme (sub brand of oppo then).
+It is a mid-range smartphone released on May 2018.
+Its code name is CPH1859.